Keep up to date with licence changes - Active Checks

 I have forgotten my user details

-If you have forgotten either your user ID or password you can reset it by clicking here and selecting the last option of the four choices listed.
+If you have forgotten either your password you can reset it by clicking the forgotten password link below.

 What happens next?